KyleDerZweite/KyleHub-NeonGear/README.md

 ## 🌟 Features

+- 🔗 Integrated with KyleHub ecosystem
+- 🛠️ Manage NeonGear products and services
 - ⚡ Built with Next.js 15 for optimal performance and SEO
 - 🎨 Styled with TailwindCSS for responsive design
 - 🔄 Smooth animations powered by Framer Motion